 Computer Science at Columbia University in the City of New York

-Columbia is located in New York, New York and has a total student population of 31,456.
-Of the 2,702 students who graduated with a bachelor’s degree from Columbia University in the City of New York in 2019, 282 of them were computer science majors.
+Columbia is located in New York, New York and has a total student population of 30,135.
+In the 2020-2021 academic year, 352 students received a bachelor's degree in compsci from Columbia.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Computer Science section at the bottom of this page.